shalininarayan98/second-project/README.md

 from application import db
 from application.models import Posts db.create_all()
 - With this project brief in mind, I am going to create a app that generators a prediction for the user's 2020.
-This will be done by generating a random Nnumber (service 1), generating a random letter (service 2), and using these two combinations to generate a prediction (service 3), which is rendered on service 4.
+This will be done by generating a random number (service 1), generating a random letter (service 2), and using these two combinations to generate a prediction (service 3), which is rendered on service 4.

 # Planning